johanbook/docs/docs/devops/configs.md

 # Configuration

-There are static and dynamic configurations.
+All software needs some form of configuration.
+Configurations can be divided into static configurations and dynamic ones.

 ## Static configuration

-Safer but longer turn-around.
-Typically covered by tests.
+Static configuration are those that are hardcoded / embedded into an application.
+They are safer but have longer turn-around.
+They are typically also covered by tests.

 ## Dynamic configuration

-Configuration that takes effect immediately but often less safe.
+Dynamic configurations on the other hand are typically set in an application runtime.
+This means that the configurations might not be covered by test and faulty configurations might bring down the application.